vamsikrishna-1530/reassessment/ReactJs.md

 ---

-## **Class-Based Components in React**

-### **1. What Are Class-Based Components?**
-Class-based components were the primary way to handle **state** and **lifecycle methods** in React before functional components and Hooks were introduced in React 16.8.

-- They use the ES6 `class` syntax and extend `React.Component`.
-- They manage component **state** using `this.state`.
-- They allow access to **lifecycle methods**, which control how the component behaves when mounted, updated, or unmounted.
-- Unlike functional components, class components require explicit binding for event handlers when using `this`.

-Although **functional components with Hooks** have replaced class components in most modern applications, understanding them is crucial for working with older React codebases.

----

 ## **2. React Lifecycle Methods in Class Components**

 Every class component goes through **three main phases** in its lifecycle: